jiffyspace/ha_eos_addon/eos/DOCS.md

 The result will be a nice UI and a MQTT Enties that you can use to automate your home.
 Please read the docs of eos connect for more information.

 ### Manual way

+**Since Home Assistant version 2025.6 there is a new action available called "recorder.get_statistics", which makes the long term statistics available in e.g. automations.
+This means that the SQL sensors are not necessary anymore which makes the manual setup process a lot easier.**

 This add-on makes the [EOS web server](https://github.com/Akkudoktor-EOS/EOS) available as Home Assistant add-on at the defined port (default 8503).